wanelo/elasticsearch-tsv-converter/README.md

 elasticsearch-tsv-converter
 ===========================

-Converts from TSV to ElasticSearch's not-JSON Bulk API format
+Converts from TSV to ElasticSearch's not-JSON Bulk API format.

+The format of the TSV is assumed to be:

+    parentId userId collectionId timeStamp.timeStampMilliseconds

+The SQL command to extact these could be (for example):

+    psql -c "COPY (SELECT parent_id, user_id, collection_id, extract(epoch from date_trunc('milliseconds', created_at)) * 1000 FROM table_name)"

 ## Usage